veo-labs/openveo-plugin-generator/docs/tutorial.md

 util.inherits(BooksProvider, openVeoApi.providers.EntityProvider);
 ```

 A provider associated to an entity must inherits from **EntityProvider**.
 EntityProvider provides methods to interact with the storage to manipulate the entity (CRUD).
 The EntityProvider expects the database instance as the first parameter.
-You can get the current database instance using :
+You can get the current database instance using:

 ```javascript
 var database = process.api.getCoreApi().getDatabase();